-24 APPENDIX 4: OPEN SPACE PROVISION
+24. APPENDIX 4: OPEN SPACE PROVISION

 - 24.1 This document contains additional notes on Open Spaces which were added to the draft Neighbourhood Plan after it underwent a formal consultation process that was completed in September 2016. - 24.2 The Wivenhoe Neighbourhood Plan allocates 250 new dwellings within the Parish Area.
 The emerging Local Plans for Colchester Borough and Tendring District Council are proposing a considerable increase in the number of dwellings in the period up to 2033 including 2,500 homes in a new garden settlement to the north of the A133.
 Half of these would fall within the Wivenhoe Neighbourhood Plan Area.
 This area has been declared a strategic site and the Neighbourhood Plan cannot make policies relating to it.
-In response to the consultation on the Wivenhoe Neighbourhood Plan Natural England expressed concerns about potential in combination effects of development on this scale on European designated sites. - 24.3 Colchester Borough and Tendring District Councils are intending to introduce Recreational Avoidance and Mitigation Strategies to address the impact of increased population on the various Natura 2000 sites in the vicinity. - 24.4 Providing adequate Open Space for general recreational purposes is one possible mitigation measure.
-Wivenhoe Parish is however generously provided with Open Spaces and Public Footpaths which provide attractive alternatives to visiting coastal locations where the various Natura 2000 sites are located.
+In response to the consultation on the Wivenhoe Neighbourhood Plan Natural England expressed concerns about potential in combination effects of development on this scale on European designated sites. - 24.3 Colchester Borough and Tendring District Councils are working with other Greater Essex local planning authorities on a Recreational Disturbance Avoidance and Mitigation Strategy for the Essex coast to address the recreational impacts of increased population on the various Natura 2000 sites in Essex. - 24.4 Providing adequate Open Space for general recreational purposes is one possible mitigation measure.
+Wivenhoe Parish is however generously provided with Open Spaces and Public Footpaths which provide attractive alternatives to visiting coastal locations where the various Habitats sites are located.
 The details of these are given below.